patricklafrance/wmfnext-shell/README.md

     }
 }
 ```
+👉 Finally, update the host application's file `package.json` file to add a reference to the newly created `wmfnext-static-module-1` package.

 👉 Start the static module project with the `dev` command, then start the applications and libraries.
 Navigate to _"static1/page-1"_ and _"static1/page-2"_, the pages should render without any errors.